symonk/kafkac/README.md

 > kafkac prioritises correctness and speed, in that order, avoiding message loss at all costs.

 > [!CAUTION]
-> Consumers, typically should always be idempotent in their processing, 100% guarantee of absolutely zero message
+> Always write your consumer to be idempotent.
+Guaranteeing you will never see a duplicate message
-> duplication is a very complex problem to solve.
+> is not trivial.

 ---